roycetech/docker-coldfusion10/README.md

 There are some open source competitors to Adobe ColdFusion server such as Railo and BlueDragon.
 This container provides a linux based installation of Adobe's ColdFusion Server 10 patched to hotfix version 13.

+Download the binary from Adobe and put it on your network where it is accessible.
+You need to do this so the prepare.sh works.
+Once you login to the Adobe site you can get the relevant binary from http://trials3.adobe.com/AdobeProducts/CSTD/11/linux64/ColdFusion_11_WWEJ_linux64.bin – just change the CSTD/11/ to CSTD/10/ if you want CF 10 and change the 11 in the bin file and directory path to 10.
+Like so: http://trials3.adobe.com/AdobeProducts/CSTD/10/linux64/ColdFusion_10_WWEJ_linux64.bin

 # How to use this repository

 ColdFusion 10 as Docker image on Ubuntu 14.04.